SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. literalinclude:: /literals/T2.txt
    :lines: 9-15

-As we can see the efficiency map is given as a python array with the structure:
+As we can see the efficiency map is given as a Python array with the structure:
 :math:`[[\mbox{masses},\mbox{efficiency}], [\mbox{masses},\mbox{efficiency}],...]`.

 .. _objStruct: